• Skip to primary navigation

 The calming and sedative effects of lavender may be beneficial in aiding CBD to reduce the intoxicating effects of THC.

-With further research, the lavender essential oil may also prove to have an effect on CB2 receptors in the skin.
+A lavender essential oil may also affect CB2 receptors in the skin.

 Linalool is also found in lavender, holy basil, cilantro, and more.